jmrossy/celo-web-wallet/README.md

 # Celo Wallet For Web and Desktop

 A lightweight, self-sovereign wallet for the Celo network.

-Manage small accounts [on the web](https://celowallet.app) or large ones [on your desktop](https://github.com/celo-tools/celo-web-wallet/releases)
+Manage small accounts [on the web](https://celowallet.app) or large ones [on your desktop.](https://github.com/celo-tools/celo-web-wallet/releases) Fully compatible with Ledger hardware.

 ## Desktop Downloads